-A new survey reveals major misconceptions about pneumonia, with most adults not vaccinated against the disease and many unaware that it can be vaccine-preventable.
+A European survey reveals major misconceptions about pneumonia, with most adults not vaccinated against the disease and many unaware that it can be vaccine-preventable.

 In Europe there are an estimated 3 million cases of pneumonia each year, of which an estimated one million are hospitalised.
 The disease causes 120,000 deaths per year in Europe but only 3 out of 10 older adults are aware that it is possible to be vaccinated against this disease.

 “The findings contain some real surprises,” says Prof Tobias Welte, Professor of Pulmonary Medicine and Head of the Department of Pulmonary and Infectious Diseases at Hannover University School of Medicine.
 “The population views community-acquired pneumonia as a really severe disease but do not think that they are personally at risk.
 This is a misconception because it can affect anyone at any time.”

 This misconception results in low rates of vaccination.
 Almost three times as many survey respondents reported being regularly vaccinated against flu.
 Profess Welt told Vaccines Today that flu vaccination is also too low in most European countries but the situation with pneumonia is even more concerning.

 “Flu is seen as a very precise disease and the risk is clear.
 Pneumonia is caused by lots of pathogens and the outcomes vary widely so it’s harder to pitch the message to the public.”

 For those who were vaccinated, the decision to have a pneumonia vaccine was prompted by a family doctor or specialist in 75% of cases, which highlights the important role of healthcare professionals in protecting people at risk.

 The survey found that most people say they trust vaccines (85%) and take their doctors’ advice (92%) so is the low pneumonia vaccination rate the result of doctors’ failure communicate with patients about prevention?